wh-alice/mig_visualstudio/vs/deployment/how-to--specify-an-alternate-location-for-deployment-updates.md

 ---
-title: "How to: Specify an Alternate Location for Deployment Updates | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Specify an Alternate Location for Deployment Updates" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
-ms.prod: "visual-studio-dev14"